tempestphp/tempest-docs/src/Web/Documentation/content/main/1-framework/05-models.md

 ## Migrations

 Migrations are used to manage database tables that hold persisted model data.
-Migrations are discovered, so you can create them wherever you like, as long as they implement the `{php}Migration` interface:
+Migrations are discovered, so you can create them wherever you like, as long as they implement the `DatabaseMigration` interface:

 ```php
 // app/CreateBookTable.php